-The blended (year-over-year) earnings decline for Q1 2019 of -0.5% is smaller than the estimate of -4.0% at the end of the first quarter (March 31).
-Nine sectors have recorded an improvement in earnings growth since the end of the quarter due to upward revisions to earnings estimates and positive earnings surprises, led by the Consumer Discretionary (to 4.6% from -6.4%) and Materials (to -1.0% from -11.6%) sectors.
-Two sectors have recorded a decrease in earnings growth during this time due to downward revisions to earnings estimates and negative earnings surprises: Energy (to -26.6% from -18.8%) and Communication Services (to -5.7% from -1.9%).
+The blended (year-over-year) earnings decline for Q1 2019 of -0.4% is smaller than the estimate of -4.0% at the end of the first quarter (March 31).
+Eight sectors have recorded an improvement in earnings growth since the end of the quarter due to upward revisions to earnings estimates and positive earnings surprises, led by the Consumer Discretionary (to 5.2% from -6.4%) and Materials (to -1.1% from -11.6%) sectors.
+Three sectors have recorded a decrease in earnings growth during this time due to downward revisions to earnings estimates and negative earnings surprises, led by the Energy (to -26.6% from -18.8%) sector.